 Pull out enough cash from your in-network ATM based on how much you think you'll be spending each week.
 You can determine that by creating a monthly budget!

 4. Paying late fees

 While this is not a spending habit, it can be indirectly related to not having enough money to pay bills on time which is directly related to your spending.
 If you've ever paid a late fee, you know it sucks to pay one.
 Late fees are usually excessively high and, if unexpected, can cause other issues like bank fees due to insufficient fees, etc.

 In many instances, late fees average around $25, and if you are paying a late fee even just once a month, it can add up. $25 once a month multiplied by 12 months is a whopping $300!
 Yuk!

 How to spend wisely: Set reminders on your calendar around your bills and their due dates.
 Next, you want to become BFFs with your budget, and this includes being aware of all your upcoming bills and expenses and cutting back on bills that you have for things you don't use or don't need.

 Call your service providers or creditors and ask them to move your bill due dates to be closer to the dates when you get paid; that way, you can plan to pay your bills as soon as you get paid.

 5. Buying clothes you don't wear

 Look in your closet right now; how many clothes do you have with the tags still attached or that you planned to wear but never got around to?
 Perhaps you wore them just one time, but now they are hanging out, not being used.

-It is common for people to spend a lot of money on clothes, shoes, and accessories, but if you think you are only spending a couple of hundred dollars a month, it's a good idea to take a step back and do an assessment on the "real amount" you are spending on your wardrobe.
+It is common for people to spend a lot of money on clothes, shoes, and accessories they don't wear.
+However, if you think you are only spending a couple of hundred dollars a month, it's a good idea to take a step back and do an assessment on the "real amount" you are spending on your wardrobe.